hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/146_the_common_bases_of_hinduism.md

 the day our people lost this faith in themselves.
 Losing faith in one's self means losing faith in God.
 Do you believe in that infinite, good Providence working in and through you?
-If you believe that this Omnipresent One, the Antaryâmin, is present in every atom, is through and through, Ota-prota, as the Sanskrit word goes, penetrating your body, mind and soul, how can you lose, heart?
+If you believe that this Omnipresent One, the Antaryāmin, is present in every atom, is through and through, Ota-prota, as the Sanskrit word goes, penetrating your body, mind and soul, how can you lose, heart?
 I may be a little bubble of water, and you may be a mountain-high wave.
 Never mind!
 The infinite